benicioavila/benicioavila/README.md

   </p>
 </blockquote>

 Welcome to my GitHub profile!
-I'm a passionate and enthusiastic sofware sginieer with a drive to create real-life, human-centric projects that make a positive impact.
+I'm a passionate and enthusiastic sofware engineer with a drive to create real-life, human-centric projects that make a positive impact.
 I believe in the power of innovation and technology to shape a better future.

 ### 🚀 Expertise